- Corporate reputation is arguably a company’s most valuable intangible asset.

 When your brand, product, employees, and customers all come together and are successful, it's a unique formula that works.
 Another company can't just come in and try to replicate it because it doesn't have all the components or the same path to put them together in the way you have.
 There isn't anyone else out there like you.
 Your company is one in a million and this makes it even more vital that you protect your reputation.

 An organization’s sales can rise and fall with the ebb and flow of its corporate reputation.
-This is where using marketing to shape a brand’s reputation comes into play.
+This is where marketing to shape a brand’s reputation comes into play.

 When someone performs a Google search for the products or services your company provides, are you showing up high enough in the search results?
 What do online reviews of your product/business look like?
 What do the images and content about your company that appear in search results say about your brand?